Garrafao/WUGs/README.md

 __Attention__: modifies graphs iteratively, i.e., current run is dependent on previous run.
 Script deletes previously written data to avoid dependence.

 We recommend you to run the scripts within a [virtual environment](https://pypi.org/project/virtualenv/) with Python 3.9.5.
 Install the required packages running `pip install -r requirements.txt`.
+The script uses simple test parameters; in order to improve the clustering load `parameters_opt.sh` in `run_uug.sh` or `run_usg.sh`.

 ### Input